trade-and-democracy/home/_pages/publications.md

 Manfred Elsig, Kirthana Ganeson, Andrew Lugg and Marine Roux.
 Trade agreements and the design of democracy-related provisions (TRADEM): The creation of a new data set. _The Review of International Organizations_ (Accepted)

-ADD LINKS TO REPLICATION FILES, SUPPLEMENTARY MATERIAL AND ONLINE APPENDIX.

 <a href="../files/TRADEM_On-line_Appendix.pdf" target="_blank" rel="noopener noreferrer"><strong>Online Appendix</strong></a>

 <a href="../files/TRADEM_Supplementary_material.xlsx" download target="_blank"><strong>Supplementary material</strong></a>